Questions and answers about applying for funding

-Q. How can we get clarification on the preliminary proposal or application form?
+Q. How can we get clarification on the forms?

-A. The forms themselves contains guidance and all relevant information needed to apply for Global Affairs Canada funding.
-Global Affairs Canada does not provide potential applicants with any further information on the forms.
+A. The forms themselves contain guidance and all relevant information needed to apply for Global Affairs Canada funding through an unsolicited proposal.

 Please explore Global Affairs Canada’s website for information on development priorities and applicable policies.
 Funding guidance, in particular, contains many resources for organizations interested in applying for international development funding.

 If you are applying through a call, please be certain to follow the directions on the call page.
 These directions may detail specific information that you need to include in the form.